Non-uniform Antenna Loading Effect on Embedded Element Patterns and Application to Fault Detection: EEPs with N faulty terminations and recursive inversion algorithm

 Finally, we can extract the faults by the definition of \( \zeta_k \) and taking the \( n \)-th component of Eq.~(\ref{eq:Lambda}) as:

-This is done in incremental numbering, since each \( (\Delta Z)_k \) is needed to calculate the new \( \mathbf{Y}^{k+1} \) via Eq.~(\ref{eq:Y_recursive}), including the knowledge of all pre-calculated \( \Gamma_n^k,\ k\in\{1,\hdots,N\} \).
-We only use the \( n \)-th \( \mathbf{\Gamma}^k \) component in the algorithm, but we then implicitly define all the \( n-1 \) remaining components to continue the recursion.
+This is done in incremental numbering, since each \( (\Delta Z)_k \) is needed to calculate the new \( \mathbf{Y}^{k+1} \) via Eq.~(\ref{eq:Y_recursive}), including the knowledge of all pre-calculated \( \Gamma_n^k,\ k\in{[1, N]}\).
+We only use the \( n \)-th \( \mathbf{\Gamma}^k \) component in {that last algorithmic step}, but we then implicitly define all the \( n-1 \) remaining components to continue the recursion.
 The algorithm is presented in the form of pseudocode in Alg.~\ref{alg:termination_fault}.
 The vector (overbar) quantities always refer to a stacking of many (in general \( M\geq N\)) far-field points along the row dimension, while the column dimension in the matrix quantities has been used to stack the different antenna patterns.

-It is worth mentioning that since ultimately every component \( E_n^N \) of the final EEPs can be expressed as a linear combination of \( E_1^0,\hdots,\ E_N^0\), after retrieving the \( T_{k,n}\) coefficients, the problem boils down to determining \( (\Delta Z)_1,\hdots,(\Delta Z)_N \) now as a non-linear function of these entries \( T_{k,n} \) and the admittance matrix \( \mathbf{Y}\).
+It is worth mentioning that since ultimately every component \( E_n^N \) of the final EEPs can be expressed as a linear combination of \( E_1^0,\hdots,\ E_N^0\), after retrieving the \( T_{k,n}\) coefficients, the problem boils down to determining \( (\Delta Z)_1,\hdots,(\Delta Z)_N \) now as a non-linear function of these entries \( T_{k} \) and the {entries of} admittance matrix \( \mathbf{Y}\).
 This is a computationally hard problem due to the inverse matrix operation involved in the matrix transformation equations of \cite{kovaleva2020}.
 Symbolic math in numerical codes which can perform such algebra to define the exact non-linear function can easily result in the phenomenon known as `expression swell' for large enough arrays demanding exponentially large calculation costs.
 Therefore, the recursive approach presented here is well-suited to solving this problem with computational efficiency.

-Finally, the algorithm is best implemented when all elements are considered as potentially having a termination fault, and those who do not present such deviation from the nominal value will result in \( \Delta Z =0 \) up to a certain tolerance.
+Finally, the algorithm is best implemented when all elements are considered as potentially having a termination fault, and those who do not present such deviation from the nominal value will result in \( \Delta Z =0\ \)\( \Omega\) up to a certain tolerance.